Ice Cream News: Diet Halo Top, Big Gay, Butterbeer, Plus Ben & Jerry’s Free Cone

 The pints of ice cream come in a wide range of flavors, all of which are low in carbohydrates, high in protein, and ranging in calories from less than 300 calories to 360 calories for the entire pint.
 There’s a red velvet rich ice cream with cocoa and brownie dough, a birthday cake flavor, and even peanut butter cup.
 The Halo Top website lists the full range of flavors and their calorie counts.

-The guilt-free ice cream uses a no-calorie sugar alcohol called erythritol, a zero-calorie sweetener called stevia, and milk protein to add creaminess to the frozen desserts in place of the usual high fat content of regular ice cream.
+The guilt-free ice cream uses a no-calorie sugar alcohol called erythritol, a zero-calorie sweetener called stevia, and milk protein to add creaminess to the frozen desserts in place of the usual high-fat content of regular ice cream.

-CEO and founder Justin Woolverton credits the praise that the low-calorie, low carb ice cream has received to the use of high quality ingredients.
+CEO and founder Justin Woolverton credits the praise that the low-calorie, low-carb ice cream has received to the use of high-quality ingredients.

 “Halo Top is good ice cream because…we use extremely top-shelf ingredients (e.g., organic lemon peel, real vanilla, etc.).”